burakayy7/blog/_posts/2024-06-27-arduino-programming.md

 So here, number is incremented by 4 instead of 1 in function1.
 All of the code is written in between the parenthesis, that is what defines the function code, everything in between the parenthesis.

+**Again, like all the other things, I will go in more detail once we actually start coding!**